oam-dev/rudr/docs/quickstart.md

             value: 80
 ```

-To install this operational configuration, use `kubectl`:
+To install this application configuration, use `kubectl`:

 Because we will use `ingress` trait here, so if your cluster don't have any kind of [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you should install one kind of [ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) first.